httpie/cli/extras/profiling/README.md

 You can customize these branches by passing `--local-repo`/`--target-branch`, and customize the repos by passing `--local-repo`/`--target-repo` (can either take a URL or a path).

+If you want to run a third enviroment with additional dependencies (such as `pyOpenSSL`), you can pass `--complex`.